cewatkins/ddialgw/README.md

 use this code example as icb client part.  ## icb connection object
 # This is because it wasn't logging into icb right
 # then chatgpt forgot the rest of the chat so i don't have it, wasn't a whole lot.
+ModuleNotFoundError: No module named 'icb_connection'
+#I did this so it was in a seperate file and didn't import icb.py cause of matching code.
+it imported it, but this isn't everything but should work this way.
+#it's answer I have removed the external module import and integrated the IcbConn class directly into your code to prevent the ModuleNotFoundError.
+Let me know if there's anything else you'd like me to adjust!